kcostya/call-for-code-fires/README.md

 Our outputs are continuous numbers, but to decide the best model for the demo we used precision, recall, and f1-score, and our scores were based on fire existence.
 Our main ranking score was f1-score.

 Fires are rare compared to areas without fires.
 This lead to a dataset, where most of the fire counts are zeros, and only 2-3 percent of the fire data is non zero.
-And the large proportion of the fiery cells contains only 1-2 fires, which is close to zero.
+Large proportion of the fiery cells contains only 1-2 fires, which is close to zero.
 To help the model to learn the difference between fiery and non-fiery cells, we tried to separate the fire and non-fire cases by replacing the non-fiery zero values by negative numbers. -1 for non-fiery cells gave better results than zero, but to find better separation needs further research.

 ![scores](images/scores.JPG)<br>
 _Precision, recall, f1-score with different fire existence separation thresholds._

 Because of the large proportion of non-fiery cells, we anticipated that the model output is biased.
 So instead of considering a cell fiery when the model forecasts a number greater than zero, we experimented with other numbers.
 To find the best threshold for fire/non-fire separation we checked the meaningful thresholds, and choose the one with best f1-score from validation data.
 This method didn’t significantly alter the scores of test data, but with larger datasets later can be useful.

 With our second main approach, we managed to build a model which was able to catch the seasonality of the fires but considered the effect of the past 30 days weather.
 We hope, that inputting this results back to our models which forecasts actual fires we can get better results.
 With this approach, the model didn’t know the existing fires, so it shows the cells with the best conditions for possible fires based on the prior 30 days data.
-To retrieve the information from these predictions the earlier described thresholding method was necessary because all of the predicted values were below zero.
+To retrieve the information from these predictions the earlier described thresholding method was necessary because almost all of the predicted values were below zero.
 We had to find the best separator of non-fiery and fiery cells and based on that threshold we got the maps below.

 ![seasons](images/seasonality.JPG)<br>